fukangwei/New_Blog_MarkDown/Python语法/Python内置函数.md

 ```

 The `left-to-right` evaluation order of the iterables is guaranteed.
 This makes possible an idiom for clustering a data series into `n-length` groups using `zip(*[iter(s)] * n)`.
 This repeats the same iterator `n` times so that each output tuple has the result of `n` calls to the iterator.
 This has the effect of dividing the input into `n-length` chunks.
-&emsp;&emsp;`zip()` should only be used with unequal length inputs when you don’t care about trailing, unmatched values from the longer iterables.
+&emsp;&emsp;`zip()` should only be used with unequal length inputs when you don't care about trailing, unmatched values from the longer iterables.
 If those values are important, use `itertools.zip_longest()` instead.
 &emsp;&emsp;`zip()` in conjunction with the `*` operator can be used to unzip a list:

 ``` python